Surgery day can feel overwhelming — especially if you don’t know what to expect.

 Recovery begins right after surgery and looks different for every procedure.
 See our recovery timeline for more details.

 The more you know ahead of time, the more confident you will feel.
-Get your personalized surgery checklist, recovery timeline, and step-by-step guidance.
+Get your personalized surgery checklist, recovery timeline, and step-by-step guidance to help you feel confident before and after surgery.

 Get Your Surgery PlanThis article provides general educational information and is not a substitute for medical advice.
 Always follow the instructions provided by your healthcare team.

-Prepare for Surgery
+How to Prepare for Surgery

 Surgery Day